 Results Oriented Adult day care frustrates me.
 Unfortunately its very commonplace.
 This is a topic that I am very fond.
 I believe in a ROWE and have not found a more productive environment.

-This is my most recent baby.
 I love Contactability because it is a SaaS currently for the lead generation industry.
 This was a fun platform to build because of that excitement one gets from working on a green pasture project.
 While getting Contactability off the ground I lived on-site Monday-Thursdays and slept on a cot in a cubicle camp I setup (remember I said I was dedicated).

 I was an individual contributor for InsuranceAgents.com mainly helping out with their Ruby apps.
 IA was a mix of Perl and Ruby - the former holding a large backend presence.
 IA was a big data company with a lot of high performance systems that required the highest reliability - minutes of being down were strongly felt.
 IA did really well and was eventually acquired by Bankrate.com.
 By the time of the acquisition I had already been working on a new project that would become the subsequent start-up - Contactability.com.

 After leaving MT I formed up Trail10 to organize my contracting career.
 Trail10 has led me to some cool people and projects.
 I mainly work on light to medium size coding projects with Trail10 depending on what my full time responsibilities and work load is.

 MT brought me back into the start-up world.
 It was stable, active, and a family.
 At first the subject matter was foreign to me but eventually got into it.
 We underwent a large project of migrating a 10yo monster stack into Ruby on Rails and launched without a hitch.
 I really grew at MT and eventually became the CTO.
 As CTO of MachineTools.com I managed an on shore team as well as off shore teams in India and Russia which worked on a side startup project.

 The .com bubble popped which tossed me into school => military => corporate life.